nils-hamel/turing-project/src/turing-auto/auto-inv-hsv-osi-l2/README.md

 network.
 Loading a network that has been trained with a different hidden size will raise an error.

+The input layer is fed using the raster image from the specified data-set.
+The image are initially converted into greyscale image before to be normalised on the [0,1] floating point range.
+The output image have then to be expected in the same format.

 The network implementation script provides different modes.
 The first mode correspond to the network training and retraining process.
 The second mode allows to auto-encode image of the data-set by specified the image index range.